 For a discovery call, sure, knowing the prospect's title, company size, and industry is enough to ask the right opening questions.

-But if you want to walk into that call ready to close, you need to understand:
+But if you want to walk into that call ready to close, you need to understand a few specific things.

 What does the company actually do, and what's their business model?